jhvanderschee/hugobricks/content/en/docs/settings/header.md

 ### Preheader

 Preheader is defined as the first 'section', at the top of the page body.

-If you activate it, feel free to choose dark or light style (playing with the text color and background color).
-Then show the relevant text to show.
+You can activate it, choose a dark or light style and define which text to show.

 ```
 preheader: